stellarwp/configuration/README.md

 Provides a system-wide set of configuration values.
 Easily access feature flags, and other immutable configurations.

-Inspired by systems that load configurations from various sources, like retrieving `conf.ini` or `.env` values.
+Inspired by systems that load configurations from various sources, like retrieving `.ini` or `.env` values.

 ## Setup